picocms/Pico/about.md

 {% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/default_theme.png{% endcapture %}
 {% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/default_theme.png{% endcapture %}
-{% capture heading %}Pico's Default Theme{% endcapture %}
+{% assign heading = "Pico's Default Theme" %}
-{% capture description %}It's a bit bare... but that's intentional!{% endcapture %}
+{% assign description = "It's a bit bare... but that's intentional!" %}
-{% capture relation %}intro{% endcapture %}
+{% assign relation = "intro" %}
 {% include fancyboxtemplate.html %}

 {% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/notepaper_theme.jpg{% endcapture %}
 {% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/notepaper_theme.jpg{% endcapture %}
-{% capture heading %}NotePaper Theme{% endcapture %}
+{% assign heading = "NotePaper Theme" %}
-{% capture description %}A ready-to-go, community-developed theme.{% endcapture %}
+{% assign description = "A ready-to-go, community-developed theme." %}
-{% capture relation %}intro{% endcapture %}
+{% assign relation = "intro" %}
 {% include fancyboxtemplate.html %}

-* Using `capture` for thumbnail variables because I couldn't concatenate 'site.github.url' with uri using 'assign'.
+* Using `capture` for thumbnail variables because I couldn't concatenate `site.github.url` with the URI using `assign`.
+* Add Magnifying Glass as second style?

 Let's get this out of the way: Pico is *not* a turn-key solution.
 Pico's trades one-click setups and complex management interfaces for flexibility and a lightweight footprint.
 If a little bit of reading and some basic configuration sounds like too much then Pico is probably not for you.

 That being said, Pico is incredibly extendable and customizable.
 With a very small amount of configuration, you'll find yourself with a very personalized experience.
 There's also a growing community creating ready-to-go [themes and plugins](#flexibility-and-customization) for Pico.
 It is very possible to get started with Pico even with [no prior knowledge of HTML](#web-pages-without-html).
 You'll find however that a little bit of coding knowledge will get you a long way.

-* insert some more images showing Pico in use.
 * Better styles for these images?
+Border/shadow?

 Now let's dive into what makes Pico different from other solutions.